Epidemic models in measure spaces: persistence, concentration and oscillations: Introduction

-In the context of ecology, phenotypical traits are related to the competitors and how they interact with the resource via the continuous functions $\alpha$ and $\gamma$, while the last two parameters $\Lambda>0$ and $\theta>0$ are positive constants which encode the renewal and disappearance rates of the resource.
-The ``Competitive exclusion principle'' states that ``Complete competitors cannot coexist'', which in particular means that given a number of species competing for the same resource in the same place, only one can survive in the long run.
-This idea was already present to some extent in the book of Darwin, and is sometimes referred to as Gause's law \cite{Har-60}. {The aim of the present paper is to investigate this principle in the case of a continuously distributed initial population.
-We will show in particular that, while it is true that the species have to maximize the fitness function in order to survive, the natural process of competition is not selecting a unique species but several species may coexist as long as they maximize the fitness function.
-In many cases it is possible to compute the eventual repartition of the surviving competitors.
-In some cases, species that maximize the fitness may still get extinct if the initial population is not sufficient, and we provide a way to characterize when this unexpected extinction happens.} Considering a situation where $\mathcal R_0$ has more than one maximum at the same exact level may appear artificial but is not without biological interest.
+Considering a situation where $\mathcal R_0$ has more than one maximum at the same exact level may appear artificial but is not without biological interest.
 Indeed, the long-time behavior that we observe in these borderline cases can persist in transient time upon perturbing the function $R_0$.
-For example in the epidemiological context of \cite{DayGandon2007}, it has been observed that a strain 1 with a higher value of $\gamma$ and a slightly lower $\mathcal R_0$ value than a strain 2 may nevertheless be dominant for some time, {see Figure \ref{Fig8}.
-These borderline cases shed} light on our understanding of the transient dynamics, see also \cite{BDDD2020} where we explicit transient dynamics {for a related evolutionary model} depending on the {local flatness of the fitness function}.
+For example in the epidemiological context of \textcite{DayGandon2007}, it has been observed that a strain 1 with a higher value of $\gamma$ and a slightly lower $\mathcal R_0$ value than a strain 2 may nevertheless be dominant for some time {(we reproduce such a behavior numerically in Figure \ref{Fig8})}.
+These borderline cases shed light on our understanding of the transient dynamics, see also \textcite{BDDD2020} where we explicit transient dynamics {for a related evolutionary model} depending on the {local flatness of the fitness function}.

-This problem of survival of competitors has attracted the attention of mathematicians since the '70s and many studies have proved this property in many different contexts -- let us mention the seminal works of Hsu, Hubbell and Waltman \cite{Hsu-Hub-Wal-77} and Hsu \cite{Hsu-78}, followed by Armstrong and McGehee \cite{Arm-McG-80}, Butler and Wolkowicz \cite{But-Wol-85}, Wolkowicz and Lu \cite{Wol-Lu-92}, Hsu, Smith and Waltman \cite{Hsu-Smi-Wal-96}, Wolkowicz and Xia \cite{Wol-Xia-97}, Li \cite{Li-99}, and more recently Rapaport and Veruete \cite{Rap-Ver-19}, to cite a few -- and also disproved in other contexts, for instance in fluctuating environments, see Cushing \cite{Cus-80} and Smith \cite{Smi-81}.